California wildfire home losses leap as evacuees return to torched houses | Law-Order

 California wildfire home losses leap as evacuees return to torched houses

-California firefighters made progress on Wednesday in containing monster blazes in the San Francisco Bay Area, but inspectors and returning homeowners reported a jump in the number of buildings destroyed by the fires, which have already killed seven people across the state.
+California firefighters made progress Wednesday containing some of the largest wildfires in state history but reported a jump in the number of homes destroyed by blazes, which have killed seven people statewide.
+Cooler temperatures helped firefighters battle the largest blazes in the San Francisco Bay Area as state wildfire authority Cal Fire reported 1,700 houses and other structures now incinerated across the state.

-Cooler temperatures helped firefighters' efforts to control the blazes, but state wildfire authority Cal Fire reported the numbers of homes and structures destroyed by some wildfires rose by over 60 percent.
-A wildfire in redwood rainforests north of Santa Cruz was one-fifth contained but incinerated 538 structures, Cal Fire said.
-Police are looking for a missing person who possibly returned home after being ordered to evacuate.

-"Your house in the redwoods, by the creek and ocean, lasted nearly 19 years," Marine biologist Wallace Nichols wrote to his daughter in a letter published by Outside magazine.
-"All that remains standing is the chimney and fireplace that warmed us as we slept—it was built tall of stone to last for millennia."
+A wildfire in redwood rainforests north of Santa Cruz was one-fifth contained with the number of structures incinerated rising over 60 percent to 538, Cal Fire said.
+"Our home and a lifetime of art, photos and treasured family things are completely lost," tweeted social media user Cheryl Isaacson after her house was burned by the CZU Lightning Complex fire.

 Across Northern and Central California over 15,000 firefighters from half a dozen states battled two dozen large fires sparked by a siege of over 14,000 dry-lightning strikes since Aug.
+15. The barrage of strikes during record temperatures started over 700 wildfires, brought on by record temperatures, that have burned an area larger than the state of Delaware.

-15 brought on by record temperatures.
-California has seen around 1.4 million acres of the state burn so far in 2020, an area 25 times larger than this time last year, Governor Gavin Newsom said on Monday.
-He blamed "a different climate" brought on by a rise in average temperatures.
+California Governor Gavin Newsom on Monday blamed climate change for the 1.4 million acres of the state burned so far in 2020, an area 25 times larger than this time last year.
 In the north Bay Area, nearly 1,000 homes and structures, many in farms and vineyards, were incinerated in the wine country of Napa, Sonoma and Solano counties.

 Television images showed piles of rubble and gray ash where homes had stood after the LNU Lightning Complex fire raged across hillsides around Lake Berryessa, about 40 miles west of Sacramento.
 That fire, the third-largest in California history, jumped to 33% containment overnight as nearly two dozen bulldozers and around 1,700 firefighters carved earth containment lines and set controlled burns to create fire breaks.